 …by Jonas E. Alexis

 Philip Giraldi is no ordinary man.
 He graduated from the University of Chicago and has a Ph.D. in European History from the University of London.
 He was a CIA officer for eighteen years.
-He has appeared on Good Morning America, 60 Minutes, MSNBC, Fox News Channel, National Public Radio, the Canadian Broadcasting Corporation, the British Broadcasting Corporation, etc. He has also been a columnist here at Veterans Today.
+He has appeared on Good Morning America, 60 Minutes, MSNBC, Fox News Channel, National Public Radio, the Canadian Broadcasting Corporation, the British Broadcasting Corporation, etc. He has also been a columnist here at VT.

 Giraldi has been putting the Neocon war machine on a frying pan over the past decade or so, and they certainly don’t like him.
 He once exposed Jewish Neocon Michael Ledeen for forging fake evidence pretentiously showing that Saddam Hussein was buying uranium from Niger.
 Giraldi said:

 “These people did it probably for a couple of reasons, but one of the reasons was that these people were involved, through the neoconservatives, with the Iraqi National Congress and Chalabi and had a financial interest in cranking up the pressure against Saddam Hussein and potentially going to war with him.”

 Ledeen was one of the most vocal representatives for the idea of bombing Iran.
 He is also known for his book The Iranian Time Bomb: The Mullah Zealots’ Quest for Destruction.
 Ledeen is a former scholar at the American Enterprise Institute, a Neoconservative think tank where he worked with “Prince of Darkness” Richard Perle, and for over twenty-five years was actively involved in “the Jewish Institute of National Security Affairs (JINSA), an activist group that promotes a strategic alliance between the United States and Israel.”